-The initial payment of £260 (or see the £110 payment plan below) to secure a place needs to be made as soon as possible as this course is limited to 8 students on a first come, first served basis.
-This amount (minus the £60 booking and materials fee) may be refunded if other students come to fill the course or the student transfers their place to another student who also fits the course criteria.
+The initial payment of £200 (or see the £100 payment plan below) to secure a place needs to be made as soon as possible as this course is limited to 8 students on a first come, first served basis.
+This amount (minus £60 booking fee) may be refunded if other students come to fill the course or the student transfers their place to another student who also fits the course criteria.

-If paying via the £110 per month over 6 month plan, refunds are only given beyond the initial payment if other students come to fill the course or the student transfers their place to another student who also fits the course criteria (minus the £60 booking and materials fee).
+If paying via the £100 per month over 6 month plan, refunds are only given beyond the initial payment if other students come to fill the course or the student transfers their place to another student who also fits the course criteria (minus the £60 booking fee).

 Is there a minimum attendance for the course to run?

 There is a minimum of 4 students needed for each course to run.
 In the unlikely event that the course does need to be cancelled, you would be given at least a week’s notice and a full refund of any monies paid.

 What happens if a student needs to cancel their place on the course?